-The Ghana Community-based Health Planning and Services Initiative for scaling up service delivery innovation
+The Ghana Community-based Health Planning and Services Initiative for scaling up service delivery innovation (PDF)

 Nyonator,Frank K.; Awoonor-Williams,John Koku; Phillips,James F.; Jones,Tanya C.; Miller,Robert A.